-The Greenville Police Department and LIFE/STRIVE of North Carolina, Inc. have collaborated together to implement a prisoner re-entry program in the City of Greenville, through a grant funded by the North Carolina Governor's Crime Commission.
+The Greenville Police Department and L.I.F.E. of NC, Inc. DBA STRIVE have collaborated together to implement a prisoner re-entry program in the City of Greenville, through a grant funded by the North Carolina Governor's Crime Commission.
 Re-entry involves the use of programs targeted at promoting the effective reintegration of offenders back to communities upon release from prison and jail.
-Re-entry programming, which often involves a comprehensive case management approach, is intended to assist offenders in acquiring the life skills needed to succeed in the community and become law-abiding citizens.
-A variety of programs are used to assist offenders in the re-entry process, including pre-release programs, drug rehabilitation, vocational training and work programs.
+Re-entry programming, which often involves a comprehensive case management approach, is to assist offenders in acquiring the life skills needed to succeed in the community and become law-abiding citizens.
 STRIVE has a successful job training program which was partially funded with CDBG Public Service funds in the past.